 If you or a loved one lost a limb in an accident caused by another party’s negligence, you need the services of an experienced personal injury attorney at Rutter Mills.
-Complete our online contact form or call or text us 24/7 to arrange a free consultation.
+Submit our contact form or call or text us 24/7 to arrange a free consultation.

-After reviewing your case, we will let you know your options and estimate the long-term expenses regarding your prosthesis.
-Since we work on personal injury cases on a contingency basis, there is never a fee unless you receive compensation.
+After reviewing your circumstances, we will let review your options with you and help you estimate the long-term expenses regarding your prosthesis.
+Since we work on personal injury cases on a contingency basis, we do not charge a fee unless you receive compensation.

 When you’ve been injured, you’ve got a lot at stake… but so does the insurance company.
 Walking into the court room with a serious lawyer makes all the difference.
 Watch our video to learn more about Rutter Mills.